Canada Millennium Scholarship Foundation: Millennium Bursary Program

-Millennium Excellence
+Millennium Excellence Award Program

-The Canada Millennium Scholarship Foundation also issued merit-based scholarships through its Millennium Excellence Awards Program to deserving youths entering post-secondary studies for the first time.
+The Canada Millennium Scholarship Foundation also issued merit-based scholarships to deserving youths through its Millennium Excellence Awards Program.
+The Excellence Awards were divided into two groups: the Entrance Awards geared towards students entering their first year of post-secondary education, and the In-Course Awards for those already enrolled in post-secondary studies.
 Laureates of these awards all exhibited excellence in community involvement, innovation, leadership and academic achievement.
-The MEAP was unique because of its Canada-wide reach - whether a student lived in a major metropolitan area or in a remote village, anyone could apply and be evaluated based on their contribution to their community.
+The MEAP was unique because of its Canada-wide reach; whether a student lived in a major metropolitan area or in a remote village, anyone could apply and be evaluated based on their contribution to their community.
 Excellence Awards represented only 5% of the total scholarship sum awarded by the Foundation.
-More than 10,000 Excellence Awards were issued since 2000.
+More than 10,000 Excellence Awards have been issued since 2000.

 Laureates were invited to participate in regional or national conferences hosted by the Foundation.
 Laureates also had access to project seed money through the Millennium Grants Program.

-The Excellence Awards were divided into two groups, the Entrance Awards geared towards students entering their first year of post-secondary education, and the In-Course Awards for those already enrolled in post-secondary studies.